 Keto Chow is a wellness brand that makes a variety of dietary supplements, but their most popular are their meal replacement shakes and their electrolyte drops.
 The brand suggests their products can help support a healthy weight, describing their shakes as “Meal Replacement Shakes for Weight Loss.”

-But can Keto Chow’s shakes actually cause weight loss or is this just a marketing claim?
-What’s actually in Keto Chow and is it healthy?
-Does it have any questionable additive ingredients?
-And how do real users rate the taste and describe the effects of Keto Chow?
+But can Keto Chow’s shakes actually cause weight loss?
+What’s actually in Keto Chow, and is it healthy?
+Does it have any questionable additive?
+And is Keto Chow better or worse than popular keto weight loss supps like Pruvit?

-In this article we’ll answer all of these questions and more as we review the ingredients in Keto Chow shakes and Keto Chow Electrolyte Drops based on medical studies to give our take on whether the products are likely to be effective or if they’re a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Keto Chow shakes and Keto Chow Electrolyte Drops to give our take on whether or not the products are likely to be effective, and whether or not they're healthy.

 Keto Chow Shake Review

-The ingredients list above is from Keto Chow’s “Mocha” flavored shake.
+The ingredients list below is from Keto Chow’s “Mocha” flavored shake:

 Milk protein isolate is the ingredient which provides most of the protein and calories.
 The shake contains 26 grams (g) of protein, which is an effective dose for maximizing muscle gain post-workout according to a 2013 clinical trial.